akc8012/wasm-game/README.md

 You can build the example locally with:

 ```
-$ npm run serve
+$ ./build.sh
 ```

-and then visiting http://localhost:8080 in a browser should run the example!
+and then visiting http://localhost:8000 in a browser should run the example!